TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018).md

 > Otherwise, it works.
 Phone calls loud and clear.

 * GPS
-> Working partially.
-It sees satellites, but is not able to lock on any of them.
+> **Working partially.** It sees satellites, but is not able to lock on any of them.

 * Fingerprint Reader
-> Not present on device
+> Not tested (ATU-L22 is the variant w/o a fingerprint sensor)

 * Face unlock
 > Works with Google Face Unlock